-The General Occupational Technology curriculum provides individuals with an opportunity to upgrade their skills and to earn an associate degree by taking courses suited for their occupational interests and/or needs.
+The General Occupational Technology (GOT) curriculum provides individuals with an opportunity to upgrade their skills and earn an associate degree, diploma, or certificate by taking courses that offer specific job knowledge and skills.

 The total number of semester hour credit must include a minimum of 64 hours and a maximum of 76 hours.

-828-327-7000 ext.
+(828) 327-7000, ext.
 4202